What You Need To Know Before You Move To Croatia

 Visiting New Friends

-You’d be hard-pressed to find any Croatian family where there is not an emphasis on family, friends, and with that food.
+You’d be hard-pressed to find any Croatian family without an emphasis on family, friends, and food.
 Hospitality towards your guests is critical.
 Offering drinks, pre-meal snacks, a meal, a second helping, even a third helping, cake, coffee, and then more drink to your guests is necessary.
 Then your responsibility in return is not to decline… ever.
 Saying no would be plain rude.

 To avoid being rude (or, in some cases, being nagged), here is what I suggest you do: